Libya–Vietnam relations

 Libya–Vietnam relations refer to bilateral relations between Libya and Vietnam.
 The two countries are members of the Group of 77 and the United Nations.

 The two countries established diplomatic relations on March 15, 1975.
 The basis of the relationship is that both countries claim to follow socialism, one-party leadership.

 History

-Muammar Gaddafi (left) with Võ Nguyên Giáp (right) and Cuban Defence Minister Raúl Castro (center) chatting in Algeria during a reception marking the Algerian Independence war in 2 November 1979.

 The Intergovernmental Committee met for the 10th time in Hanoi in February 1998 and for the 9th time in Tripoli from May 14-17, 2001.
 The 10th session of the National Committee of the two countries met in Hanoi from December 12-14, 2007.
 At this meeting, the two sides reviewed the minutes of the 9th session, signed a cooperation protocol between VCCI and Libya Chamber of Commerce-CN.
 Deputy Prime Minister Pham Gia Khiem received the head of the delegation on behalf of the Prime Minister.

 The Committee of the two countries met for the 10th session from December 12-14, 2007 in Hanoi and the 11th session in Tripoli in 2008.
 The delegation of the Vietnam Committee in solidarity with Libya visited and attended a seminar on colonial compensation.

 As of 2023, Vietnam had nearly 4000 employees in Libya.

 The two countries exchanged delegations and agreements: